-Standard KeyMaster is shipped with public domain encryption software from The Legion Of The Bouncy Castle.
-You can replace this with some other JCE 26 provider's Java class.
+The standard version of Java KeyMaster is shipped with public domain encryption software from The Legion Of The Bouncy Castle.
+You can replace this with some other JCE [31] provider's Java class.

 User credentials token

 The user credentials token produced by standard KeyMaster consists of a date-time stamp, a sequence number, the user name (if configured), and the digital signature of these items.
 You can customize KeyMaster to add additional information to the token.
 For example, you could add and sign some simple information about what sort of Liberator service the end user is entitled to, such as a news wire channel number.